SM1974/4B25/README.md

 A number of software tools are required to create the KL03Z binary file.
 First, clone a forked repository of Warp-Firmware to a local p.c. running Ubuntu 16.04.
 Second, install the [ARM cross compiler](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) and [CMake](https://cmake.org/download/) on this p.c. using the method described in Appendix C of the [4B25 course handbook](http://physcomp.eng.cam.ac.uk/4B25-course-notes-and-cover-trimmed-v0.3/4B25-course-notes-and-cover-trimmed-with-embedded-fonts.html).
 Third, install [J-Link Software for Linux](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack) on the local p.c.

-J-Link is used to load the compiled binaries to the KL03Z board.
+J-Link is used to load the compiled binaries to the microcontroller's flash memory.
 A debug adapter (OpenSDA) is built into the KL03Z board.
 The J-Link openSDA image file should be written to the KL03Z board using the instructions [here](https://www.segger.com/products/debug-probes/j-link/models/other-j-links/opensda-sda-v2/).

 On the local p.c., navigate to the Warp-firmware folder `Warp-firmware/src/boot/ksdk1.1.0` and overwrite the existing files with the following files supplied by sfm36:
 ```